 Minimum attendance is 210 hours.
 Lessons will take place on Saturdays (once or twice a month).
 The course also includes two weeks of intensive activity with daily lessons (ideally in the months of February and July).
 The lessons on site will take place at the University of Padua (in Padua and Bressanone), and/or other facilities in both Padua and Bressanone.
 The internship can be substituted by an individual project work (200 hours).

-The internship can be substituted by an individual project work (200 hours).
+The internship may be replaced by a 200-hour individual project work.

 Yes, minimum attendance is 210 hours (70% of the total amount).